fl00r/configa/README.md

 ## Sometimes configuration files grows

 You can create `development.yml`, `staging.yml` or any other file, put it into the same folder as a base config file and Configa will automatically fetch and load it.
+Also you can use cascade templates.
+For example in following example you can define `tarantool` namespace, wich will be inherited by `tarantool` namespace in "development" env.

 ```yaml
 # config.yml